The Runway Marketing Plan for Nurses

 There is incredible excitement when you finally decide that you are going to start a nurse business.

 Maybe you’re following an impulse because you came up with an amazing idea that you have to get out.
 Maybe you’ve been contemplating this idea for the last 5 – 10 years but were afraid to move forward with it.
 You see other people earning money with their own business and see it as a way out.

 When you finally commit to starting a business, your enthusiasm is almost palpable.

 You want to do everything right.
-You create your business plan, you get contracts drawn up with a lawyer, you get certified with a bunch of different outlets and you spend some money buying business cards and flyers.
-You are already to go.
+You create your business plan for nurses, you get contracts drawn up with a lawyer, you get certified with a bunch of different outlets and you spend some money buying business cards and flyers.
+You are already going.

 You tell your friends and family about your new business.
 They are super excited for you.

 However, most people will never get past this point of excitement in their business.
 They become paralyzed with the fear of the unknown, they get overwhelmed — like what should I do next or first?

 Or the initial enthusiasm of friends and family starts to wear off and they start getting annoyed with your “little project” to the point that you start to think it’s all pointless anyway.

 According to Forbes over 80% of new businesses fail.